sadari1/Deep-Learning-Anomaly-Detection/README.md

-# 1DCNN-Anomaly-Detection
+# Deep Learning and Anomaly Detection
-Applying 1DCNNs to anomaly detection, including time series anomaly detection.
+Application of 1DCNNs, LSTMs, variational autoencoders, and GANs to both time series and point-based anomaly detection.

-Code repository for a research paper I'm working on.